adelinewang679/CMCV_FA18/documents/design-journey.md

 [Describe in some detail what the client will do (or would have to do) in order to make this website go live.
 What is the deployment plan?]

 The deployment plan is to have the client purchase the 7$ per month web hosting package with Sendgrid add-on for Heroku which is free for the first 12000 mails.
 However, since they haven't decided upon this yet, we are temporarily using a placeholder php page linked to the form.
-If they want to use the Sendgrid plan, we will let them know how to set up the account with them, change the php file so that the receiving email address is set, and register the domain through it as well.
+If they want to use the Sendgrid plan, we will let them know how to set things up.
+The detailed plan is as following.

+1. Make an account at Heroku and enter the credit card information.
+2. Link the page files to the Heroku account and deploy them.
+Contact our team members for assistance, because it will require using console commands for Git.
+3. Once the site is deployed, open the "submitAndEmailSendGrid.php" file and change the top four variables which will be marked with "TODO" when you receive it.
+Read each comment above the variables and change the values to the page you want your form to redirect to, the email addresses for receiving/sending, etc. Do not change anything else.
+Save and deploy the website again using the command "git push heroku master" on the console.
+4. After you finish all the steps above, try submitting a form and check that the email redirection works.
+You might have to wait a few minutes for the emails to arrive.
+If they do not, contact our team members for further assistance.

 [Include any other information that your client needs to know about your final website design.
 For example, what client wants or needs were unable to be realized in your final product?
 Why were you unable to meet those wants/needs?]

 We have discussed with the client and let them know that all of their design needs and requests were met.
+In order to add additional content to the site, they do have to edit the html files directly as of now, but we can provide assistance for how to do so by simply referring to the parts of the existing code, especially for schedule/news/gallery which might be updated regularly.

 ### Final Notes to the Graders (Final Submission)

 [1.
 Give us three specific strengths of your site that sets it apart from the previous website of the client (if applicable) and/or from other websites.
 Think of this as your chance to argue for the things you did really well.]

-1) We have more contents.
-Compared to the original website, ours has a lot more photos and we even have a gallery page for them.
-We have a schedule page so that interested personnel would gauge how much time and workload they should expect, a roster page which helps target audiences to get familiar with the team, a contact us page that keeps audiences in touch with the team in case they have questions.
-We came up with all contents for our website to better serve our client and target audiences.
+1) We present more contents effectively on fully functional pages.
+Compared to the original website, our site is more visually dynamic, using images to portray the atmosphere of the client's group.
+Their original calendar page could not be accessed which we replaced with a schedule page, so that interested personnel would gauge how much time and workload they should expect.
+We added roster page which helps target audiences to get familiar with the team and a contact us page, replacing the form page which was also inaccessible, that keeps audiences in touch with the team in case they have questions.
+We redesigned the news page so that it is not just a single block of text but an informative page that allows the users to easily look for the news they are interested in.
+Our new gallery layout can display multiple images effectively as well as providing a close-up view of each photo.
+We came up with these original designs for our website to better serve our client and target audiences.

 2) Our interactivity is strong and user-friendly.
-The gallery now displays plenty of photos, and when the user clicks on it, they will be able to navigate between every picture on the gallery using the on-screen buttons or the keyboard arrow keys.
+The gallery now displays photos in multiple columns, responsive to the device screen size.
+For the users' convenience, we also made sure that they can look at the individual images on a larger scale and that they can navigate between every picture on the gallery using the on-screen buttons or the keyboard arrow keys.
 Also when they hover over the first three members on the roster page, a red bar with their title will appear showing their titles such as president/captain.
 That catches the user's attention and they don't have to look through the whole page to find that information.
-Our form also guarantees that the information submitted are in valid format.
+Our form also guarantees that the information submitted are in valid format, displaying messages explicitly for the fields with invalid inputs.

-3) We have visually appealing design and it's responsive to PC, tablet and mobile versions.
-Before the website was mainly functional, but now we added background images, carefully chose fonts, consistent color theme(Go Big Red!), a timeline for news instead of just blocks of text, a stylish form which gives proper feedback, and an amazing gallery.
-Our side menu bar for tablet and mobile is amazing!
-It allows our users to navigate through different pages effortlessly even though they have a smaller screen.
+3) Our website is responsive to PC, tablet and mobile versions, convenient for users accessing the page from all devices.
+Before the website was partially functional only for PC.
+We made sure that all our designs look well-organized not just on PC but on tablet and mobile versions as well by adjusting the contents of the pages so that they are aligned on a few columns or a single column.
+We also used a menu icon to access the menu for tablet and mobile versions, since using default navigation bar would not only look awkward but would also take up a lot of space on smaller devices, pushing the important contents off the screen.
+This mobile-friendly design allows our users to navigate all the pages and use all the functionalities on most of the devices.

 [2.
 Tell us about things that don't work, what you wanted to implement, or what you would do if you keep working with the client in the future.
 Give justifications.]

-We would update all of their roster information, schedules, and news every semester.
+Roster information, schedule, news, and gallery include contents that the client may want to update every now and then.
+We would provide assistance in doing so either by uploading the new contents ourselves or giving them a manual on how to do so.
+It would also help if we could write scripts that help the process, for example, make the gallery load all of the images in a certain folder.

 [3.
 Tell us anything else you need us to know for when we're looking at the project.]

+We used some functionalities of JQuery and CSS that were not covered in the course materials by reading through the JQuery API Documentation and CSS reference.